-Admission and Financial Aid • Apply online.
-You can apply for summer session and fall semester beginning January 1 and for winter session and spring semester beginning September 1.
-On the application you will be asked to select a course of study.
-If you are not sure what course of study to select, please visit the Career Center webpage for free online tools to help you select a career and course of study.
-Once you apply you do not need to reapply so long as you register for the term you applied for or you register for one of the next two terms.
-Complete the FAFSA application online at www.fafsa.gov and use the Citrus College School Code: 001166.
-If you do not have a Social Security number, complete the California Dream Act application online.
-Check your Citrus e-mail for correspondence.
-College and High School Transcripts Request official college transcripts from all colleges previously attended to be sent to the Admissions and Records Office.
-It is recommended that high school and college transcripts are on file prior to your registration appointment and before your appointment with a counselor or educational advisor. • Foreign transcripts must be evaluated by an approved transcript evaluation service.
+Admission and Financial Aid

+- Apply online. - You can apply for summer session and fall semester beginning January 1 and for winter session and spring semester beginning September 1. - On the application you will be asked to select a course of study.
+If you are not sure what course of study to select, please visit the Career Center webpage for free online tools to help you select a career and course of study. - Once you apply you do not need to reapply so long as you register for the term you applied for or you register for one of the next two terms. - Complete the FAFSA application online at www.fafsa.gov and use the Citrus College School Code: 001166.
+If you do not have a Social Security number, complete the California Dream Act application online. - Check your Citrus e-mail for correspondence.

+College and High School Transcripts

+- Request official college transcripts from all colleges previously attended to be sent to the Admissions and Records Office.
+It is recommended that high school and college transcripts are on file prior to your registration appointment and before your appointment with a counselor or educational advisor. - Foreign transcripts must be evaluated by an approved transcript evaluation service.
 Seek advice from a counselor prior to evaluating foreign transcripts.

-Student E-mail Account All students will receive a Welcome letter with their student ID number and Citrus College e-mail account in order to receive information regarding registration, financial aid, class information and any other college communication.
-Visit the student e-mail webpage for additional information on activating your e-mail account.
-Assessment Test • For the testing schedules and additional information on the assessment test, go to the Testing Center page. • A photo ID must be presented when you take the test.
-Students who completed math and/or English classes or an assessment at another college must have their official college transcripts or placement results sent to the Admissions and Records Office Students who have a disability that requires testing accommodations are advised to make arrangements through the Disabled Students Programs and Services Office, (626) 914-8675.
-New students who complete the assessment component in addition to the orientation and student education plan, will earn an earlier registration date.
+Student E-mail Account

+- All students will receive a Welcome letter with their student ID number and Citrus College e-mail account in order to receive information regarding registration, financial aid, class information and any other college communication. - Visit the student e-mail webpage for additional information on activating your e-mail account.